 Enterovirus, Molecular Detection, PCR, Plasma

-An aid in diagnosing enterovirus infections
+Aids in diagnosing enterovirus infections

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Enteroviruses are positive-sense RNA viruses in the Picornaviridae family.
-These viruses were initially classified by serotype as polioviruses (3 types), echoviruses (31 types, including types 22 and 23 which are now classified as parechoviruses), coxsackievirus A (23 types) and coxsackievirus B (6 types).
-However, genomic studies have demonstrated that there is significant overlap in the biological characteristics of different serotypes and more recently isolated enteroviruses are now named with consecutive numbers (eg, EV68, EV69).
+These viruses were initially classified by serotype as polioviruses (3 types), echoviruses (31 types, including types 22 and 23, which are now classified as parechoviruses), coxsackievirus A (23 types), and coxsackievirus B (6 types).
+However, genomic studies have demonstrated that there is significant overlap in the biological characteristics of different serotypes and, more recently, isolated enteroviruses are now named with consecutive numbers (eg, EV68, EV69).